int08h/blog/content/post/to-catch-a-lying-timeserver.md

 > # Aside: Roughtime In a Nutshell
 >
-> To get all readers up to speed, below is a **very** abbreviated description of how Roughtime works.
+> For those unfamiliar, below is a **very** abbreviated description of how Roughtime works.
 The [specification](https://roughtime.googlesource.com/roughtime/+/HEAD/PROTOCOL.md) and [project page](https://roughtime.googlesource.com/roughtime/) details the actual protocol:
 >
 > 1. A brand new client generates a 64 byte random [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) and sends it to a Roughtime server.
 > 2. The Roughtime server replies with the current time, the client's nonce, and a signature of both.
-> 3. Subsequent client requests generate their nonce by combining the reply in #2 with a random value (serving as a blind).
+> 3. Subsequent client requests generate their nonce by combining the reply in #2 with a random value (a blind[^5]).
 >
 > Clients know that server responses are A) *fresh* because they include their nonce, and B) *authentic* because they are signed.
 >
 > By deriving *future* requests from *prior* responses, the client establishes a chain of [happens-before](https://en.wikipedia.org/wiki/Happened-before) ordering between requests and replies.
 >
 > Sending chained requests to *multiple* servers extends the total order across all participating servers (e.g. send `A` to server1 and receive `A'`; send `B = sha512(A')` to server2 and receive `B'`; send `C = sha512(B')` to server3 and receive `C'`, and so on).

+[^5]: The randomness makes subsequent request values unpredictable.

 # Scalable Request Processing